LMVA Frequently Asked Questions

 Courses are delivered in an asynchronous format the majority of the time.
 This allows students the flexibility to work at their own pace and to sign on whenever is most beneficial for them during the day.
 Due to the asynchronous nature of the program, students are able to revisit the information as many times as needed.
 This could even be later at night when a typical school day would have already ended.
 There are opportunities to interact with a live person within MVP, especially when students have specific questions, or after assessments when the teacher may offer specific feedback.

 For curricular purposes, all students are expected to commit to at least one semester (one half school year) of time when registering.
-At the mid-year point, students can continue as a LMVA student, or may choose to return to their home school within the district.
+At the mid-year, students can continue as an LMVA student, or may choose to return to their home school.
 Students are encouraged to login to the online platform and participate every day the same way they would if attending a brick and mortar school.

 Registration information is available on the Lower Merion School District website and can be accessed here https://www.lmsd.org/academics/lmva.

-No. All students who register by the deadline will be enrolled.
+No. All students who register by the deadline of August 9th, 2021will be enrolled.

 There is no cost to students or families who choose to attend the Lower Merion Virtual Academy.